LamettaLang/poc/docs/syntax.md

 Imagine c/c++ switch-case on steroids if you've never heard of pattern matching before.
 Also as expression, not a statement.

 `'with' ( EXPRESSION 'as' NAME )` starts the match statement.
 Lines that follow, starting with 'match' implement the match cases.
+Declaring an expression with name is optional if you match against variables from the parent context.

 Match cases can span multiple lines and are not standalone statements but have to be terminated like one.
 Match cases are valid until a line does not match the syntax anymore.
 If specified, the result of the with-expression is available as if assigned with `const auto NAME = EXPRESSION`.

 The result value of a match block is the value of the expression for the fist case that matched in declaration order.
 Matches never fall-through and only support expressions as values (nothing with compound statements, call a function if you want to do more complex stuff).